Join The Music Class At Home!

 Can I invite Grandma/Grandpa?

-Staying away from grandparents and adult family members keeps them safe, but it isn't very fun.
-Feel free to share the link for your child's Music Class At Home with them!
+Feel free to share the link for your child's Music Class At Home with grandparents!
 We just ask that you make this available to adult family members only, and you ask them to join without video so they won't be distracting to your classmates.
 It's an easy way for family in different places to feel connected!

 At The Music Class, our education model has always focused on a mix of classroom learning and home learning in order to create musical immersion.
 Classes are fun for everyone and provide an opportunity for teachers to model the musical activities families should do throughout the week.
 The recordings make engaging with the songs and activities easy for families to do at home or wherever they are.
 By working together with parents, we are immersing the children in the sounds and movements that develop into their musical vocabulary.